The Law Of The Land

 But Chris, what if these lyrics are essential to my novel?
 I hear what you’re saying.
 I’ve been there too.
 But trust me, the best course of action is to figure out a way to write your novel without them.
 One, it’s more creative since it will be entirely yours, and two, why give someone else the free publicity when they surely won’t return it in kind?

-Hopefully most of you have gone back to edit your lyric usage by now, but for the stubborn ones still here, there is a way I will list below.
+Hopefully most of you are now going back to omit your lyric usage, but for the stubborn ones still here, there is a way I will list below.
 Just remember, you are protected by copyright for your unique work and so too are the writers of these songs.

 - First, all works published before 1925 are in the public domain.
 Go crazy with those lyrics, but always double check their status.